Bindhyabasini Temple: Establishment

-The temple was established circa the 1760s.
-King Girvan Yuddha Bikram Shah, the then king of Nepal appointed Kahindra Padhya Poudel in June 1815 AD as temple priest replacing Harivamsha Padhya.
-It's stated that the priest could use the Guthi Lands endowed for the temple to perform regular and ceremonial puja.
+The Bindhyabasini temple was established around the 1760s.
+In June 1815 A.D., King Girvan Yuddha Bikram Shah of Nepal appointed Kahindra Padhya Poudel as the temple priest replacing Harivamsha Padhya.
+The priest was allowed to use the Guthi lands endowed to the temple to perform regular and ceremonial puja.
+The temple itself was built in 1842 B.S. on 47 ropanis of land.